Store

 Who Needs Nitric Oxide the Most?

 Anyone with any condition that is a result of reduced blood flow would benefit from increasing their nitric oxide.
-This is especially the case if you have diabetes, circulation problems, sexual dysfunction, a neurological issue, or low energy (like with AFS).
+This is especially the case if you have diabetes, circulation problems, sexual dysfunction, a neurological issue, or low energy (like with Adrenal Fatigue).
 Also, if you’re over 40.
 That’s because NO production decreases as you age.

 Between the ages of 30 and 40, your NO production capacity is at around 80%.
 Then from 40 to 50, it’s down to around 50%.
 From 50 to 60, it goes down to 35%.
 And, finally, by age 60 and above it’s only at around 15%.